Albania and the EU

 However, the parliamentary elections of 28 June 2009, which saw the incumbent, Sali Berisha, win by the narrowest of margins, marked a return to political polarisation and confrontation.
 The opposition, which had expected victory, accused Berisha of massive fraud.
 The OSCE election observer mission noted in its final report that "while meeting most OSCE commitments, these elections did not fully realize Albania's potential to adhere to the highest standards for democratic elections."

-The political dispute has dragged on.
-Edi Rama's Socialist Party has boycotted parliament for months.
+The political dispute dragged on.
+Edi Rama's Socialist Party boycotted parliament for months.
 Its members embarked on a hunger strike and called mass demonstrations in January 2011.

-The EU has kept a low profile, trying to avoid taking sides.
-It has kept Albania on the track towards membership.
+The EU kept a low profile, trying to avoid taking sides.
 On 16 December 2009 the Albanian government received a questionnaire from the European Commission, which it completed and returned on 15 April 2010.
 On 27 May 2010 the Commission proposed to grant Albanian citizens visa-free travel to the Schengen area.
 The proposal was endorsed by the Council on 8 November and entered into force on 15 December 2010.

 - to ensure elections are conducted in line with European and international standards.